Strategy/Foundations

 Every player on a CS2 roster has a defined role.
 That role shapes what they do in rounds, how many kills they are expected to get, what their floor looks like in a bad game, and how sensitive their output is to game state.
 Two players can have identical season averages and be completely different propositions on a kill prop because their roles are different.

-The biggest mistake people make when approaching CS2 kill props is treating all players the same.
+The biggest mistake when approaching CS2 kill props is treating all players the same.
 A 20-kill game from a support player is a massive outlier.
-A 20-kill game from a star AWPer is a normal Tuesday.
+A 20-kill game from a star AWPer is a normal performance.
 Knowing the role tells you whether a line is realistic, tight, or exploitable before you even look at recent form or opponent quality.

 The AWPer